The Norwegian Shipowners' Association's Annual Conference 2026

 Ine Eriksen Søreide

-Ine Eriksen Søreide is the Chair of the Standing Committee of Foreign Affairs and Defence in the Norwegian Parliament, where she represents the Conservative Party.
+She holds the position as Chair of the Standing Committee of Foreign Affairs and Defence in the Norwegian Parliament.
 She served as Norway’s Minister of Foreign Affairs from 2017-2021, and Minister of Defence from 2013-2017.
 She has been elected to Parliament since 2001, Chairing the standing Committee of Foreign Affairs and Defence from 2009-2013.
 She holds a Law degree from the University of Tromsø, Norway.

 Sylvi Listhaug